runjuu/page2image/README.md

 > Name of screenshot

 <br/><hr/>
+# To Do
 - [x] take screenshots via url
+- [x] take screenshots from local html file
-- [ ] take screenshots from local html file
+- [ ] take multiple screenshots from file

 ### 🤔 have any questions? 👉 [new issues](https://github.com/Runjuu/page2image/issues/new) 😉